undeMalum/portfolio/content/posts/meeting-charges/index.md

 - [Learning outcomes](#learning-outcomes)

 # A glimpse into my work
 I regularly meet with all my "Bears"[^1] from the camp - Piotr, Marcin, and Adam.
 Since there are three of them, I visit each triweekly (usually).
 This is also due to logistic reasons.
 They live all across Poznań.
-Commuting unavoidably takes time and although I get to know new places (like cozy café in Wilda district!) which is fine, sadly I can't pay them visits more often.
+Commuting unavoidably consumes much of my time and, although I get to know new places (like cozy café in Wilda district!) which is fine, sadly I can't pay them visits more often.
 Nevertheless, Piotr, Marcin, and Adam are nice people. **Each of them is unique and so are meetings with them.**

 ***
 {{< neighbouring >}}